SuhangXia/GenForce_Code/README.md

 > The final folder structure can refer to [dataset_folder](assets/folder_struc_dataset.txt)

-> For training the model only, no need to use raw_data as we have converted the raw images into marker images in /training.
+> For training the model only, no need to use raw_data as we have converted some of the raw images into marker images in /training.

 > All the marker images are saved with np.packbits() to reduce memory cost.
 To see the image use
 ```